robertrot/robert_CUBIX_Data_Engineer_Cours/README.md

 Usage

- Open the Jupyter Notebook: jupyter notebook
+1.Open the Jupyter Notebook:
+    jupyter notebook

-Run the notebooks in sequence to follow the data engineering steps.
+2.Run the notebooks in sequence to follow the data engineering steps.

 Results

  Below are some key outputs from the project:

   Data Cleaning: Explanation of the steps taken to clean the data.
   Visualization: Include screenshots or diagrams showing data insights.

-License

-This project is licensed under the MIT License.

 Short description